jyardin/build_time_app/README.md

 # build_time_app

-A sample application to evaluate build time of flutter app
+A sample application to evaluate build time of flutter app.